Intensive Outpatient Program (IOP)

 INTRODUCTION

-All sessions in the intensive program are tailored based on the patient’s specific fear and anxiety triggers.
+All sessions in the Intensive Outpatient Program (IOP) are tailored based on the patient’s specific symptoms, needs, and goals.

 FAMILY PARTICIPATION

-Family work is an integral piece of the intensive program at CalmOCD.
+Family work can be an integral piece of the intensive program at CalmOCD.

 SESSIONS EXPLAINED

-If the patient is coming into treatment with severe or extreme OCD, it can take 30-60 sessions to reduce their symptoms to moderate or mild.
-The number of sessions and the length of treatment depends on such factors as; the severity of symptoms, their willingness to give up compulsive behaviors, consistency in doing the hard work, and the family’s ability to stop accommodating their loved one's symptoms.
+If the patient is coming into treatment with severe or extreme OCD, we estimate anywhere from 30-60 sessions to reduce their symptoms to moderate or mild OCD.
+The number of sessions and the length of treatment depends on such factors as; the severity of symptoms, consistency in doing the hard work, and their loved one’s commitment to resisting participating in their OCD cycle.

 Steps In Treatment